LongshengJiang/NGSIM-tools/tutorials/NGSIM/US101__roadway_explained.md

 julia> size(ROADWAY_101.segments[1].lanes)
 (6,)
 ```
 Hence, we know the first segment of `RAODWAY_101` has 6 lanes.
-This segment must be part of the middle section of the road in the above picture.
+This segment (segment 3) must be part of the middle section of the road in the above picture.
 We want to see what the fields of the lanes are.
 ```julia
 julia> fieldnames(ROADWAY_101.segments[1].lanes[1])
 8-element Array{Symbol,1}: